American Pygmy Kingfisher

 Habitat and Geographical Range

 The American Pygmy Kingfisher prefers habitats that include dense, lowland forests near slow-moving or standing water such as streams, rivers, ponds, and swamps.
 Water nearby provides adequate amounts of prey and suitable nesting sites for the kingfishers.
-Found in a range of tropical and subtropical environments, this species thrives in humid and forested regions.
+They are Found in a range of tropical and subtropical environments thriving in humid and forested regions.

-Geographically, this species is found from southern Mexico through Central America and into South America, extending as far south as Bolivia and Brazil.
+Geographically, the American Pygmy Kingfisher is found from southern Mexico through Central America and into South America, extending as far south as Bolivia and Brazil.
 These regions are full of the Pygmy Kingfishers’ primary food sources, like small fish, insects, and crustaceans.
+The stictoptera subspecies is found in southern Mexico within Puebla, Veracruz, Yucatán, and Chiapas.

 Common Misidentifications